 With regards to caries risk reduction, there is strong evidence supporting the use of fluoride-containing mouthrinses by children at elevated caries risk;32

 and low level evidence on the benefit of adults using fluoride mouthrinse to decrease their risk of root caries.10

 However, all of the products available in the market that contain the ADA Seal of Acceptance have shown to have fluoride levels that are safe and effective.

 Powered toothbrushes provide effective removal of dental plaque and reduction in gingival inflammation.11, 33

-However, when brushing technique is a concern such as for patients with special needs, those who require the help of a caregiver for activities of daily living, or those with manual dexterity deficit, the use of a powered toothbrush has been found to provide substantive benefit in plaque reduction.34-38
+However, when brushing technique is a concern, such as for patients with special needs, those who require the help of a caregiver for activities of daily living, or those with manual dexterity deficit, the use of a powered toothbrush has been found to provide clinically relevant plaque reduction34-38

 4) Interdental Cleaning Devices

 Recent analysis using NHANES data found that adults who more frequently reported using floss or other devices to clean between their teeth were found less likely to have periodontitis.39